 Our economy had never faced a global pandemic before.
 No one was entirely sure how many people would have jobs to go back to once the dust settled.
 This made banks nervous and hesitant to lend.
 And while we’ve largely moved on from this kind of support, new economic challenges are still making banks weary.

-As inflation and interest rates started to rise, mortgage lenders pulled deals from the shelves.
+As inflation and interest rates are still high, mortgage lenders pulled deals from the shelves.
 Over 1,600 residential mortgage products were withdrawn by late-September 2022.
 Moreover, over 20 providers removed their entire fixed rate mortgage ranges.

 Mortgage deals have since returned.
 But that doesn’t mean they’re necessarily attainable.
-As if it wasn’t already difficult enough for furloughed workers, banks tightened their criteria even further.
+As if it wasn’t already difficult enough for people on furlough, mortgage criteria have tightened even further.
 Even affluent applicants with few issues in their backgrounds are being rejected due to missed bill payments and even disputed parking tickets.

 How can specialist finance help?